“If the only prayer you ever say is Thank You, that will be enough.” – Meister Eckhart

 What I missed was to look back at the current year “all-inclusive,” with its whole package: the bright side of results and successes, and also with (often perceived) failure, new learning, and possible blessings in disguise.

-Here are two powerful questions I am asking myself each time I am stepping into a new year:
+Here are three powerful questions I am asking myself each time I am stepping into a new year:

 1. What am I most proud of?

 When we are struggling with this frustrating need for perfection, nothing seems good enough, and we are always looking for more to do, to feel happy and satisfied.
-Something like “someday, when I get there or reach that, I will be happy.”
 And the truth is we’re never there because we would always want more.

-If you also tend to take yourself for granted, I am inviting you to a short time of reflection on the following topic:
+If you tend to take yourself for granted, I am inviting you to a short time of reflection on the following:

 I am most proud of: